 After speaking to somebody, what can I do if I am still unhappy with the response to my complaint?

-Write or email one of the service directors or Chief Executive Officer (see back page of leaflet) to discuss your concerns further, or complete the form on the leaflet.
-Our email address is firstname.lastname@example.org.
+Write to or email one of the service directors or Chief Executive Officer to discuss your concerns further.
+Our email address is email@example.com.
 Receipt of your complaint will be acknowledged within three working days.
-Every endeavour will be made to investigate your complaint and provide a full response within 28 days of receipt of the complaint or a timescale agreed with yourself.
+Every endeavour will be made to investigate your complaint and provide a full response within 28 days of receipt of the complaint or a timescale agreed with you.
 In cases where a more lengthy investigation is required, a revised timescale will be agreed with you.

 What can I do if I am not happy with the outcome?

 You can write to the Chief Executive Officer or the hospice's Corporate Services Manager.
 If you are still unhappy you can contact the Care Quality Commission.
 If you are unhappy with the investigation and outcome, you can seek independent advice from VoiceAbility, NHS Complaint Advocacy Service.

 If you remain concerned you can contact the Parliamentary and Health Service Ombudsman.
 If you have a complaint about any aspect of our service you can send us an email too.

 Experienced great care?
 Leave a review!